cassandrandivhuwo/Microsoft-Excel-Projects/README.md

 # Microsoft-Excel-Projects
-- This repository contains a projets that i worked on as part of my Data Analytics Course.
+- This repository contains projets that I worked on as part of my Data Analytics Course.

 ## Aim
 - To demostrate Microsoft Excel Skills used in data analysis projects